About the Commission

 No person shall serve on said commission for more than eight years, except that where his first appointment is for two years he may be reappointed thereafter for an additional two four-year terms.

-The schedule for upcoming Commission meetings can be found in this section.
+The schedule for upcoming Commission meetings can be found here.
 The winter and summer meetings occur in Pierre, the May meeting occurs in Custer and the rest of the meetings occur in various places across the state.
 The schedule for a specific meeting is available in the Current Meeting Overview.

 All information from the Commission meetings can be found within this section.
 The information regarding the current meeting can be found under the Current Meeting tab.
 Information from previous meetings to 2016 can be found under the Meeting Archive tab.